VaudKK/contacts/README.md

 # Contacts
-Simple application that categorizes phone numbers
+Simple Practice application that categorizes phone numbers using spring and angular

 ### How to run the project